 It also explains why different detectors can disagree, why human writing can sometimes be flagged, what factors affect reliability, and what to do next when a result deserves closer attention.
 The aim is simple: make the output useful in real review workflows.

-What Detector Checker Shows After a Scan
+What AI Detector Checker Shows After a Scan

-AI Probability Score: What It Means
+AI-likeness score: What It Means

-Detector Checker frames the result in broad ranges to make interpretation simpler:
+AI Detector Checker frames the result in broad ranges to make interpretation simpler:

-- 70–100%: stronger AI-like signal.
+- 0–39: lower AI-like signal.

 Even at the upper end, context still matters.
 A high score is not proof of misconduct, proof of authorship, or proof that a writer did something wrong.
 In the same way, a low score does not guarantee fully human authorship.
 The score is best treated as a review signal that tells you how carefully to examine the text next.

-Detected AI Sentences: How to Use the Highlights
+Highlighted Sentences: How to Use Them

 How to Read Common Result Scenarios

-Higher score with lower confidence
+Higher score with lower Signal Consistency

 This usually points to ambiguity.
 The draft may be short, technical, mixed-language, template-driven, or heavily revised.
 The result deserves attention, but it should be interpreted more cautiously because the signals are not aligning as cleanly.